 “It really worries me to see the French military leave right away,” said Abdel Kader Konta, the village chief of Korioume, the locality from which the troops were embarking onto the barge.
 “We think it's too early for them to leave because the Islamists have not fully quit the city.
 Some of the Islamists have simply shaved their beards and blended into the population.
 Before the French leave, they should assure themselves that security has been restored.”

 Curious onlookers gathered near the river crossing to watch the French departure, which is expected to be phased over five days.
 Several had long faces, despondent with worry.

 “People think that the Islamists have left.
 But we think they are still here,” said fisherman Baba Ali Sampana, who had stopped to watch their departure, standing next to his fishing canoe.
 “The French military should not leave right now.”

 Further north in the area of Kidal French Mirage 2000 and Rafale fighter jets had been hammering targets including the Islamic extremists' logistical depots and training camps.
 Burkhard said fighters flew around 30 sorties during the night of February 2-3, striking 20 targets.

 French troops are in control of the Kidal airport, while the city and surroundings are patrolled by some of the 1 800 Chadian troops taking part in the operation.

-In December, the council resolution had authorized an African-led force known as AFISMA to support Malian authorities in recovering the north -an area the size of Texas - but had set no timeline for military action.
-The unexpected move by the al-Qaida-linked extremists pushing southward, and France's intervention, are forcing the Security Council to revamp its plan. - Sapa-AP
+In December, the council resolution had authorised an African-led force known as AFISMA to support Malian authorities in recovering the north -an area the size of Texas - but had set no timeline for military action.
+The unexpected move by the al-Qaeda-linked extremists pushing southward, and France's intervention, are forcing the Security Council to revamp its plan. - Sapa-AP